Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Experiments

 \subsection{Experimental results}

-To fully evaluate the effectiveness of our method, for each model and each attack scenario, we show how the attack performance varies as the complexity of the attack objective increases, \ie as a function of the number of QA pairs involved in the optimization.
+To evaluate the effectiveness of our method, for each model and each attack scenario, we show how the attack performance varies as the complexity of the attack objective increases, \ie, as a function of the number of QA pairs optimized.

-\myparagraph{Targeted Single-Answer manipulation ($B=1$).} Our first goal is to establish the effectiveness of the attack in the base scenario, \ie the manipulation of a single answer.
-This case corresponds to the starting point of the curve in~\autoref{fig:results_targeted}, \ie $B=1$.
+\myparagraph{Targeted Single-Answer manipulation ($B=1$).} Our first goal is to establish the effectiveness of the attack in the base scenario, \ie, the manipulation of a single answer.
+This case corresponds to the starting point of the curve in~\autoref{fig:results_targeted}, \ie, $B=1$.
 When perturbing the full document, our method achieves an ASR of nearly 100\% on Pix2Struct and just below 80\% on Donut.
-The CDMG remains low for both models, as the remaining answers that are not affected by the attack tend to remain correct.
-The same trends, with a smoother behavior, can be seen in the ANLS-B~(\autoref{fig:results_doa}), where the metric is high, confirming similarity of the answers to the targets, and ANLS-C, meaning that the remaining answers remain close to the ground truth.
-In the patch setting, the attack against Pix2Struct reaches an ASR close to 100\%, while against Donut it succeeds in less than 20\% of the cases.
-Again, the impact on the other answers is low for both models, and the correlation on the ANLS scores can be observed. \textit{These results show that the attack is highly effective in optimizing a perturbation that induces the model to output specific answers for one selected QA pair.}
+The CDMG remains low for both models, i.e., the answers that are not affected by the attack tend to remain correct.
+The same trends, with a smoother behavior, can be observed in the high ANLS-B~(\autoref{fig:results_doa}), confirming similarity of the answers to the targets, and high ANLS-C, meaning that the remaining answers remain close to the ground truth.
+In the patch setting, the attack against Pix2Struct reaches almost 100\% ASR, while it remains below 20\% for Donut.
+Again, the impact on the other answers is low for both models. \textit{The attack effectively finds a perturbation that induces the model to output specific answers to a single question.}